 Data: SPSS portable file.
 Data available also in other file formats.

-Codebook: pdf file in Finnish
+Codebook: pdf files in Finnish and English

 Questionnaire: pdf file in Finnish